 - Eloquent In My Native Tongue: When Shampoo speaks Chinese to Mousse, she's eloquent to the point of being archaic.

-- Expy: Of Lum from Urusei Yatsura in terms of appearance and her Accidental Marriage to the main character.
+- Expy: Of Lum from Urusei Yatsura in terms of appearance (including a planned but dropped color-scheme - see below), nature as an exotic and affectionate yet violently possessive girl, Funny Foreigner In-Universe status (Chinese Amazon compared to Ancient Astronauts Yokai), and her Accidental Marriage to the main character.

 - Glass Cannon: Despite being the most destructive of the female martial artists, can often be taken down with a single attack.
 Admittedly, turning into a harmless kitten when splashed with cold water is a pretty blatant weak spot.

 - Hello, Nurse!: So beautiful that, back in her introductory story arc, Ranma couldn't help being attracted by her in spite of the murder attempts.

 - Identical Great-Granddaughter: In her younger years Cologne resembled Shampoo.

 - Leaving You to Find Myself: Shampoo became heartbroken when she found out Ranma and Ranma-chan are one in the same person, the former she wants to marry and the latter she is out to kill.
 She was about to kill Ranma-chan, but didn't have the heart to follow through and instead retreated back to China in disgrace.
 After receiving her Jusenkyo curse, she returns and rekindles her love for Ranma now that she knows the girl form of Ranma is a Jusenkyo curse as well.

 - Ms. Fanservice: Perhaps even more worthy of the title then Ranma, given that while she does end up naked less often, she's much more likely to be deliberately trying to be sexy when she is naked.
 Not to mention lacking the whole potential Squick factor of being a Gender Bender.